qbreader/.github/profile/README.md

 - database: program for managing the qbreader database, including uploading questions
 - logs: manages and summarizes logs
 - python-module: a python wrapper module used to access the qbreader API
+- qb-answer-checker: a program that checks given answers against quizbowl answerlines, which is also published as an npm package

 ## Questions